mdvorak/esp-wifi-auto-prov/README.md

 By default, it uses chip MAC address as Proof of Possession, which is stable.
 Therefore, QR code can be printed and attached to the device.

 This is not secure, but easy to use.
+It can be overridden with custom (secure) string during init.

 ## Development